 - Signed copies of your 2012 and 2013 tax returns, including all schedules and attachments (for example, 1040, 1065, 1120-S, K-1, 1099 and W-2 forms).

 Families will be notified of award decision.

 Sea Crest School offers three types of payment plans with the option of one lump sum payment (due in June), a two-payment plan (due in June and December), and 10-month payment plans.
 There are fees associated with the latter two plans.

 Families are encouraged to explore financial assistance, as well as student loans, lines of credit, and home equity loans.
-Sea Crest does its best to meet the financial needs of its families and expects each family to contribute to tuition costs as generously as it can.
+Sea Crest does its best to meet the financial needs of its families and expects each family to contribute to the school through tax-deductible financial contributions and/or volunteer hours.

 If you have any questions about Sea Crest’s financial assistance program, please contact our Business Manager at 650-712-9892 ext.
 210.